 A/Prof Megan Hitchens: Improving Early Detection and Preventionby Cure Cancer Australia 20 Jan 2017

-In January 2006, Dr Megan Hitchens received the first ever Cure Cancer Australia grant funded with the Can Too Foundation.
-Since Megan's grant, she has become an Associate Professor of Medicine (Division of Oncology) and the Laboratory Head for the Hitchins’ Translational Epigenetics Lab at Stanford University, and what was at the time Can Too Run – 86 people training for Blackmores Sydney Running Festival with a goal of raising $100,000 for cancer research – has grown into the Can Too Foundation, principal support of Cure Cancer Australia raising $17 million to date.
+In January 2006, Dr Megan Hitchens received the first ever cancer researcher supported by the Can Too Foundation.
+Since Megan's grant, she has become an Associate Professor of Medicine (Division of Oncology) and the Laboratory Head for the Hitchins’ Translational Epigenetics Lab at Stanford University, and what was at the time Can Too Run – 86 people training for Blackmores Sydney Running Festival with a goal of raising $100,000 for cancer research – has grown into the Can Too Foundation, principal supporter of Cure Cancer Australia, raising $17 million to date.

 Much of A/Prof Hitchins' work over the past 12 years since that initial grant (then based at St Vincent’s Hospital in Sydney) has focused on genetic and epigenetic causes of cancer risk and outcomes.

 Looking At DNA in a New Way – To Find An Answer

 In research published in 2011 while co-leading studies at UNSW’s Lowy Cancer Research Centre, Megan and her team discovered an entirely new way that bowel cancer can be passed down in families.

 Lynch syndrome is an inherited disease that accounts for 5% of all bowel and uterine cancers.
 Researchers knew that two-thirds of cases were caused by a genetic mutation, but were puzzled by what was causing the remaining cases.

 After studying a three-generation family with several members affected by bowel and other cancers, Megan showed that a subtle change in the DNA elsewhere was acting as a magnet, attracting the paralysing proteins that prevented the gene from working properly.